 When and where is it offered?

-If you are interested in participating in this group (virtual or face-to-face), please contact us at firstname.lastname@example.org.
+If you are interested in participating in this group, please contact us at firstname.lastname@example.org.